 By Ron Ketterling – President

 The quality of your product improves with standardization in place.
 Fewer picking and manufacturing errors means fewer quality problems.
-Reducing components means less testing form incoming components.
+Reducing components means less testing for incoming components.
 Continuous improvements are made as manufacturing companies standardize their parts and processes in order to produce a high-quality, low-cost product.

-Standardization, along with a variety of other methods, greatly reduces costs and allows manufacturing companies to focus on improving their products and procedures.
+Standardization greatly reduces costs and allows manufacturing companies to focus on improving their products and procedures.
 New technology, such as ERP solutions, can help you better manage your warehouse.
 Download our whitepaper, To ERP or Not to ERP: It Isn’t Even a Question, to find out how you can gain a better handle over your warehouse and its processes.